RockwellShah/bitnote/README.md

 ### ⚙️ How It Works

-1. **Create & Save Secure Notes**: Write your note in the BitNote app.
+1. **Create & Save Secure Notes**: Write your notes in the BitNote app.
 Your data is encrypted locally before being stored on the blockchain.

 2. **Access Anywhere**: Retrieve your encrypted notes from any device with a browser.
 Decryption happens locally, ensuring privacy.